Lennartstachowiak/maze-runner-api/README.md

 ### Clear separation of concerns and well structured

-- Function and methods are doing one thing and are folloing the Single-Responsibility Principle -
+- ## Function and methods are doing one thing and are folloing the Single-Responsibility Principle

+---

+# Relational Database <a name="database"></a>

+To be continued...

 ---